amalex5/amalex5.github.io/_posts/2016-02-15-recurse-center-day-7-1.markdown

 title: Recurse Center, Day 7.1
 layout: post
 ---
-This isn't particularly profound, but there's a syntactic thing in Haskell that I've fallen in love with.
+This isn't particularly profound, but I've fallen in love with a particular syntactic thing in Haskell.
 Namely: Haskell has an operator to *change the precedence of operations*.
 What does that mean?
 So, I often find myself (in LOTS of situations) trying to type into a calculator something like

     5 + 7